oils-for-unix/oils/README.md

 ### Doc Sources

     doc/              # A mix of docs
-    README.md         # This page, which is For Oil developers
+    doctools/         # Tools that use lazylex/ to transform Markdown/HTML README.md         # This page, which is For Oil developers

     LICENSE.txt       # For end users